sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 `...`

-A couple things have been found to cause the issue:
+A couple of things have been found to cause the issue:
 1\.
 Using RadRails/RDT 2.x versions along with Studio 3.x.
 Those old versions of the IDE try to install the 1.8 versions of the ruby-debug gems, which do not work with Ruby 1.8.
 2\.
 An old/bad lib being found.
 Explicitly set an environment variable of RUBYLIB to C:\\Ruby192\\lib\\ruby\\1.9.1 on the debug launch configuration or in your system.

 ## Starting a Debug Session

 To start a Ruby debug session:

 1. Open your ruby file and set a breakpoint like you would set a breakpoint in a java file.
 (Typically double-clicking or right-clicking on the left-hand gutter/ruler of the editor on the line where you'd like the breakpoint toggled).

 2. Select **Run > Debug As > Ruby Application**.
 The Debug perspective will open.

-3. In the launch view use step into, step over, step return to step through the code.
+3. In the launch view, use step into, step over, step return to step through the code.
 Use the **Resume** button to resume the application.

 ![rubyDebugPerspective](/Images/appc/download/attachments/30083024/rubyDebugPerspective.png)